 The big claim to fame of the Padar Island view is that you can see three beaches, one with black sand, one with pink sand, and one with white sand, all at the same time.
 The pink sand beach, although a bit subtle, was visibly pinker than I expected.
 Near the base of the trail, we were surrounded by other tourists but after the first major viewpoint, the crowd thinned out drastically.
 Vince and I hiked all the way to the top of the hill where there were only a few other hikers.

 Without all of the commotion of the bustling trail below, the top of the hill seemed very quiet, which almost gave it a quality of being frozen in time.
-I think the heat added to this feeling for me since it was making me feel much more sluggish than usual.
+I think the heat added to this sensation for me since it was making me feel much more sluggish than usual.

 Vince and I enjoyed the peaceful scene for as long as I felt my skin could take it.
 Eventually, I started to feel like I was roasting, despite my fresh layer of sunscreen, so we started the trip back down the hill.
-We noticed some of the others from our boat still making their way uphill, and ended up being the first ones back on the boat.
+We noticed some of the others from our boat still making their way uphill, and we ended up being the first ones back on the boat.

 Once everyone else had assembled, we left the dock and headed for our next destination: Komodo Island.
 This leg of the journey also took an insane amount of time, but eventually we pulled up to the large dock at the entrance to Komodo National Park.
 We docked two boats down from the actual pier, and had to climb onto the roof of our boat, and then jump across two other boats before finally jumping up onto the pier.
 Then once we were finally ashore, we didn’t really know what we were supposed to do.
 The two “guides” that were on the tour with us hadn’t spoken a word of instruction since we left Labuan Bajo.
 Even if I hadn’t known what to do on Padar Island, it would have been easy enough to figure out on my own, but Komodo Island is bigger and when you approach it from the pier, there are a lot of park buildings, and no one nearby to tell you what to do.
 The entire group from our boat stuck together as we tried to figure out where to go.
 We knew we had to get a ranger to guide us on a Komodo dragon walk.
 We knew this because many of us had done our research before arriving in Labuan Bajo.
 We didn’t know where to go to find a ranger, and our tour guides just stayed on the boat at every destination, so we did the only thing we could do and started approaching buildings, hoping to find some rangers.
 After striking out a couple of times, we were near a small souvenir market where a shop owner pointed even further down the path to another park building.
 This did finally turn out to be the correct spot, and we hired a guided walk and paid our park fees, a charge that our guides never warned us about.
 I guess I don’t really mean for any of this to be a scathing indictment of our tour.
-We basically got what we paid for with this.
+We basically got what we paid for.
 We definitely could have paid three times as much and done a tour on a fastboat, but we went for the cheaper option and overall, we did have a good time.

 We ended up with two rangers who gathered us all together for a brief talk about Komodo island and the dragons.
 They warned us that the dragons wouldn’t be very active because of the extreme heat, but seemed hopeful that we would see one anyway.
 After the briefing, they led us onto a scorched forest path.
 Everyone walked very quietly, listening to the rangers’ intermittent observations.